bitrise-steplib/steps-set-xcode-build-number/README.md

 [![Step changelog](https://shields.io/github/v/release/bitrise-io/set-xcode-build-number?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-io/set-xcode-build-number/releases)

-Set the value of your iOS app's bundle version to the specified version number.
+Set the value of your iOS app's build number to the specified version number.

 <details>
 <summary>Description</summary>

-Set the value of your iOS app's bundle version to the specified version number.
+Set the value of your iOS app's build number to the specified version number.
 A great way to keep track of versions when submitting bug reports.

 If your IPA contains multiple build targets, they need to have the same version number as your app's main target has.